-* In the second season we learn that [[spoiler:Mary/Soma and only Mary/Soma]] was able to telepathically connect with Allelujah.
+* In the second season we learn that [[spoiler:Marie/Soma and only Marie/Soma]] was able to telepathically connect with Allelujah.
 So why didn't he recognize her right off the bat?

 * Where did the GN Drive for the Gundam 00 come from?
 It's not the Drive from the Gundam 0, since the epilogue for the first season said that the Drive didn't fit Gundam 00.
 Since Celestial Being only originally had five Drives, including the four on active duty and the 0's, where did the extra come from?
 Did they go to Jupiter during the four year timeskip?